yandex-cloud/docs/en/certificate-manager/security/index.md

 ---
 title: "Access management in {{ certificate-manager-full-name }}"
 description: "Access management in {{ certificate-manager-full-name }}, a service for issuing and updating TLS certificates from Let's Encrypt and for uploading custom certificates.
-The section describes which resources you can assign roles to, which roles exist in the service, and which roles are required for particular actions."
+This section describes which resources you can assign roles to, which roles exist in the service, and which roles are required for particular actions."
 ---

 # Access management in {{ certificate-manager-name }}

-In this section, you'll learn:
+In this section, you will learn:
 * [Which resources you can assign roles to](#resources).
 * [Which roles exist in the service](#roles-list).
 * [Which roles are required](#choosing-roles) for particular actions.